 Parents and Carers are asked to contact the school office by telephone as early as possible on the first day that a pupil is absent.
 If a pupil is absent and the school is unaware of the reason for the absence a member of the admin' team will telephone the home.
 If they do not get a reply to their call they will leave a message on an answerphone if possible and send a text asking for a reason for the absence.

-The school’s Attendance Officer regularly meets with the Education Welfare Officer to discuss pupils’ attendance.
 If a pupil’s attendance is causing concern there are several things the school may do e.g. parents and carers may be invited to meet with school staff to discuss ways in which the school can support the pupil in improving his attendance.
-The Education Welfare Officer may arrange appointments at Hope School to discuss attendance and he may issue a letter informing parent/carers that attendance must improve over a given period of time or court proceedings may be initiated and could result in a fixed penalty fine or more serious penalties if attendance does not improve.
+The Education Welfare Officer may arrange appointments at Hope School to discuss attendance and a letter may be issued informing parent/carers that attendance must improve over a given period of time or court proceedings may be initiated and could result in a fixed penalty fine or more serious penalties if attendance does not improve.

 Hope School will always work with parents to find ways to improve individual pupil attendance but will reluctantly support the prosecution of parents and carers for poor attendance if all other attempts to improve attendance have not worked.

 It is important that the school office can contact parents and carers at all times so we ask all parents to keep in contact with the school, making sure they let the school office know if they change address or telephone number so the admin' team can update their records.

 The Headteacher and Governors expect that family holidays will be taken during the holiday periods.
 We follow LEA policy and procedures for attendance and any holidays taken in term time will be unauthorised.